Yimeng Gu

 In my spare time, I like playing tennis, badminton, ping-pong, basketball and working out.
 I like watching almost all kinds of sport games.

 I'm also a museum lover, especially for natural history museums and museums related to humanity culture.
-Some cool museums I have been to: the Qsingdao Beer Museum, the BMW Vehicle museum.
+Some cool museums I have been to: the Qsingdao Beer Museum, the BMW Vehicle Museum, the Mercedes-Benz Museum.